aTechs/Spinne/README.md

     def temp(tmp):
         return Template(tmp).render()
     template = temp
+    s = Server('localhost', 8888)
+    s.run()

-The code is simple, you first import the Spinne module and mako template engine, then you store the root of your web app in the variable `root`, the home page of your website (which will show when you visit host:port/) in `home` and the files where the method is post in `POST`, then you define a function with any name you want while making 1 parameter `tmp` which will be used by Spinne and put the function without `()` in the variable `template` which will also be used by Spinne.
+The code is simple, you first import the Spinne module and mako template engine, then you store the root of your web app in the variable `root`, the home page of your website (which will show when you visit host:port/) in `home` and the files where the method is post in `POST`, then you define a function with any name you want while making one argument `tmp` which will be used by Spinne and put the function without `()` in the variable `template` which will also be used by Spinne.
+The last two lines is where you specify the host and port using the `Server` class then runn is using the `run` method.
+You can stop the server by clicking `Ctrl-C`.

 `home.html` has been set the home page of your website in `app.py`, you can use basic html, css and javascript, here is an example: